 Copyright © Nucleus Medical Media, Inc.

+Cholera is more common in children 2-5 years of age.
 Factors that increase your risk of getting cholera include:

 Symptoms of cholera begin quickly and can be severe.
 They include: